 Institutional reform and human flourishing post Covid-19

-The Seeds of Change conference is a series of free online events over five days from 4.00pm - 5.30pm (GMT) each day, which bring together thinkers, commentators and practitioners to consider what kind of institutional reforms should be pursued following the huge turmoil and disruption of Covid-19.
+The Seeds of Change conference was a series of online events in November 2020, which brought together thinkers, commentators and practitioners to consider what kind of institutional reforms should be pursued following the huge turmoil and disruption of Covid-19.

 Over several decades, we’ve become convinced that the Bible not only reveals the way to personal salvation through Christ – it also provides an underlying vision for a just and thriving economic, social and political order in any age.
 It’s profoundly relevant for building the institutions of public life.